.png)

 Program Design

-The highly rated nine month Early Career Health Leaders Program integrates 1:1 coaching by experienced leaders, who serve as mentors, with the Health Leaders Dialogue Series.
+The highly rated nine month Program integrates 1:1 coaching by experienced leaders, who serve as mentors, with the Health Leaders Dialogue Series.

-The experience is offered to Early Career Health Leaders who are enrolled in or recently graduated from a University based graduate program in health and are working full or part time in health leadership.
+The experience is offered to early and mid career Health Leaders who are enrolled in or recently graduated from a University based graduate program in health and are working full or part time in health leadership.
 (Leadership is broadly defined to include leadership positions or roles in health organizations as well as leadership in health advocacy or community development.)
-Applications for the 2024 program are NOW OPEN.
+Applications for the 2026 program are NOW OPEN.

 The program is designed to provide a positive learning experience that includes the following:

-• One to one coaching and support to progress on leadership development goals.
+One to one coaching and support to progress on focussed leadership development goals.

 At successful completion of the program, participants will be issued proof of enrolment and expense receipts for continuing education and tax purposes.
 Physicians are eligible for continuing medical education (CME) credits from both the Royal College of Physicians and Surgeons and the Canadian College of Family Physicians.
 Eligibility for CCHL continuing education credits is available.